Skip to content

 Mono-chunks

-• Parameterized decorator has been extended to split parameter combinations into so-called "mono-chunks", merge the parameter values within each chunk into a single value, and execute the entire chunk with a single function call.
-This way, you are not limited by only one parameter combination being processed at a time anymore 🌪 Just note: you must adapt the function to take multiple parameter values and change the merging function as appropriate.
+• The parameterized decorator now supports splitting parameter combinations into "mono-chunks," merging the parameter values within each chunk into a single value, and running the entire chunk with a single function call.
+This means you are no longer limited to processing only one parameter combination at a time 🌪 Keep in mind that your function must be adapted to handle multiple parameter values, and you should modify the merging function as needed.

 Test 100 combinations of SL and TP values per thread